By the MaterialCalc Editorial Team Updated August 2026

 Mortar planning

-Rule of thumb: 1 bag of mortar mix per ~125 modular bricks with ⅜" joints.
+Rule of thumb: 2 bags of pre-mixed mortar per 100 modular bricks with ⅜" joints — about 58 bricks per 60-lb bag.
 Wider joints, more bags.
+Be careful with the widely repeated "125 bricks per bag" figure: that describes a bag of masonry cement, which yields roughly a cubic foot of mortar once you add sand, not a 60-lb bag of pre-mixed mortar (0.45 cu ft).
+Applying it to premix underbuys by about 2.5×.
 We use 60-lb (27 kg) bags as the unit; 80-lb (36 kg) bags exist but smaller is easier to manage on site.
 Type N is fine for residential veneer; Type S for load-bearing.
+The mortar calculator shows the full breakdown.

 Common questions